Samanthipoo: Production

-The film was eighty percent complete when lead actress Shoba died by suicide.
-While the film's producer Rathnam was worried that his money was in vain, the film's editor, A. Mohan, helped to ensure the film was completed.
+Sathyaraj, early in his career, appeared in a small role and had to provide the costumes for the role himself.
+Vijayakanth, also early in his career, appeared in a small role as a bridegroom for two scenes.
+The song sequences of the lead actors Sivakumar and Shoba were picturised at a garden of a bungalow belonging to the manager of a tea estate at Coonoor.
+The film was eighty percent complete when Shoba died by suicide.
+While producer Rathnam was worried that his money was wasted, editor A. Mohan helped to ensure the film was completed.
 A woman who looked like Shoba was used and long shots showed her only from the backside.
 Although the story was originally written with her character marrying her lover, played by Sivakumar, the story was changed to make her consume poison due to her unfulfilled love.
 Footage of Shoba's real funeral was shown in the film as her character's funeral.
-Sathyaraj, early in his career, appeared in a small role and had to provide the costumes for the role himself.
-Vijayakanth, also early in his career, appeared in a small role as Viji's bridegroom for two scenes.
-The song sequences of Sivakumar and Shoba were picturised at a garden of a bungalow belonging to the manager of a tea estate at Coonoor.